Independence Hall: Preservation

+The bell that was once used at the clock tower became too fragile to use so it was named the Liberty Bell and put on display in Liberty Hall's foyer.
+Instead of repairing it, it was being showcased in its current state.
 Independence Hall and the Liberty Bell are now protected in a secure zone with entry at security screening buildings.
 Following the September 11, 2001 attacks, as part of a national effort to safeguard historical monuments by the United States Department of Homeland Security, pedestrian traffic around Independence Square and part of Independence Mall was restricted by temporary bicycle barriers and park rangers.
 In 2006, the National Park Service proposed installing a seven-foot security fence around Independence Hall and bisecting Independence Square, a plan that met with opposition from Philadelphia city officials, Pennsylvania Governor Ed Rendell, and Senator Arlen Specter.
 As of January 2007, the National Park Service plan was revised to eliminate the fence in favor of movable bollards and chains, and also to remove at least some of the temporary barriers to pedestrians and visitors.